MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-initiating-and-classifying-a-change-request.md

 4. Click the **Activities** tab, and then click **Add**.
 In the **Select Template** dialog box, click **Default Dependent Activity**, and then click **OK**.

 5. In the **Title** box, type a name that describes the dependent activity.
-For example, type **Exchange Server 2010 SP1 \- Deploy, Test, and Verify** .
+For example, type **Exchange Server Update - Deploy, Test, and Verify** .

 6. In the **Description** box, type a description of the dependent activity.
 For example, type **Verify that the service pack is deployed, tested, and verified successful**.